 On a recent trip to Crete, I managed to grab half an hour in the duty free shop on the way home.
-While the range of the shops at that particular airport doesn’t rival many other European airports, it still had a nice selection of brands and I was really pleased to see my old favourite, Korres, on the shelves.
+While the range of the shops at Herakleion airport isn’t huge, it still had a nice selection of brands.
+I was really pleased to see my old favourite, Korres, on the shelves.
 In particular, a selection of of travel-sized face masks coming in at a miniscule 3.50 EUR each (for 16ml).
 A great way to try them all out, I decided.
 I grabbed five of them.

 Nectarine Rich Moisturising Mask

 With the expected sweet scent of nectarine, this is definitely an intensely moisturising mask.
 You leave it on for ten to fifteen minutes after cleansing and wash it off to reveal very soft skin that feels plumped up.
 A definite winner for dry skins.

 This feels quite strange when you wash it off.
 It’s almost like using a wash-off version of Clarins’ Beauty Flash Balm.
 Skin definitely feels tauter and tighter, almost as if it has an invisible layer across it holding it tight.
 It’s not an uncomfortable feeling at all, and makeup still sits over it, but it does leave a definitely dryer and tighter feel.
 I thought I could actually see the difference too, almost as if my pores had shrunk (which I know doesn’t happen but something looks different…).

 This is a mask which is quite well known.
 It’s also the only one which seems to be easily available from the usual online retailers in the UK.
 As the name suggests, you leave it on as you sleep and wake up in the morning to happier, well moisturised skin.
 It really works and feels like a little bit of luxury when you put it on, although if you don’t like the strong scent of roses then this wouldn’t be for you.